-If you are interested in moving to New Zealand you’re probably looking for a relaxed pace of life, in an unspoiled country where people are friendly and look out for each other.
+If you are interested in moving to New Zealand you are probably looking for a relaxed pace of life in an unspoiled country, where people are friendly and look out for each other.

-There are four ways of becoming a New Zealand citizen, only one of them is relevant for migrants.
+There are four ways of becoming a New Zealand citizen, only one of them is relevant for migrants: Citizenship by Grant.

 1.Citizenship by birth in New Zealand

 You are a New Zealand citizen by birth if you were born in New Zealand before 1 January 2006.
 If you are born here on or after 1 January 2006, you are a citizen only if at least one parent is a New Zealand citizen or permanent resident.

 2.Citizenship by descent

 You are a New Zealand citizen if you are born overseas to a mother or father who is a New Zealand citizen otherwise than by descent, or if a mother or father is a New Zealand citizen by descent and you would otherwise by stateless.

 You are a New Zealand citizen if you are legally adopted by a New Zealand citizen.

 As immigrant to New Zealand you can apply to the New Zealand government to be granted citizenship.